 2. He Will Expect You To Be His Slave.

 Yes, really more than one person said this.

 There are a host of things that there were an expectation I would do, but the idea that somehow I was subjugated to serve him was a notion that blew me out of the water.
 I’ve wrestled with what this assumption meant as a reflection of me and my ability to judge character and remove myself from a bad situation.
 I’ve also really wrestled with where this notion even comes from.

 I’ve never been a slave to anyone and I certainly have never been beholden to serve my husband.

 3. He Will Make You Wear “That Thing” On Your Head.

 People have assumed that marrying an Arab man means he will force you to wear “that thing” (a hijab) all the time.
 Hijab is a choice that Muslim women make.
+It has little relationship to the man you marry unless that man is very religious and would like his wife to wear it.
+Chances are also good if that is the case, he probably won’t be looking to marry a foreign woman.
 I won’t disagree that there are many Arab/Muslim men who would hope that their wives would wear a hijab but there are also men who could care less.

 4. He and/or His Family Will Sell You Into The White Slave Trade.

 Add this one to the shocker category as well.

 I couldn’t believe someone actually assumed this and verbalized the idea to me.
 I guess it just goes to show how far fetched some people’s ideas can be.
 There was more to this story after I asked how that works.
 Including trap doors and underground prisons.
 I mean if this doesn’t sound like a plot straight out of the movies I’m not sure what is.